 Eric Stephenson is the Portfolio Director at the Cordes Foundation, working to advance the Foundation’s impact investing and philanthropic initiatives.
 He was previously part of the fund investments team at Hamilton Lane and corporate finance team at Xerox.
 Eric serves on the investment committee for Align Impact, an independent impact advisory firm, and is an active alumnus and mentor for Sponsors for Educational Opportunity (SEO), which works to maximize educational and career opportunities for young people from underserved and underrepresented communities.

-Gabe is currently Director of Operations at ImpactAssets.
-Formerly, Gabe was a Senior Auditor at Deloitte & Touche, serving Investment Management clients.
-He previously worked at St. Joseph’s Carpenter Society, a housing and community development organization in Camden, New Jersey, where he helped develop financial literacy education for future low and middle income homeowners and assisted with accounting and finance functions.
-Gabe holds a BS in Economics from the Wharton School at the University of Pennsylvania, with a triple Concentration in Management, Accounting, and Operations and Information Management.
+Gabe currently serves as Director of Operations at ImpactAssets.
+He was previously Senior Auditor at Deloitte & Touche, serving investment management clients, and also worked at St. Joseph’s Carpenter Society, a housing and community development organization in Camden, NJ, where he helped develop financial literacy education for low- and middle-income future homeowners and assisted with accounting and finance functions.
+Gabe earned a B.S. in Economics from the Wharton School at the University of Pennsylvania with a triple concentration in management, accounting and operations, and information management.
 He is a Certified Public Accountant (CPA), licensed to practice in Pennsylvania, and is a member of the American Institute of Certified Public Accountants (AICPA) and Pennsylvania Institute of Certified Public Accountants (PICPA).
-He lives in Washington, DC with his wife and in his spare time is a volunteer coach for a grade school boys basketball team.
+Gabe lives in Washington DC with his wife and in his spare time is a volunteer coach for a grade school boys basketball team.

-Jerry is the Founding Director for the Center for Social Impact Learning at the Middlebury Institute of International Studies, which was launched in 2014 with seed funding from the Cordes Foundation.
-Previously, Jerry served for eight years as the Founding Director for the Global Center for Social Entrepreneurship at the University of the Pacific, for which the Foundation also served as a major funder.
-Jerry has been a member of the Foundation’s Board since its inception in 2006.
-Previously, Jerry was the CEO for 17 years of the Katalysis Partnership, a microfinance organization that provides training, technical assistance and credit to non-governmental microfinance institutions in Central America (Guatemala, Nicaragua, Honduras, El Salvador).
-The Katalysis Network of 22 MFIs provided microloans to over 275,000 clients (70% women; 97 % repayment).
-Prior to Katalysis, Jerry was the regional field director for International Voluntary Services, based on the island of Antigua, where he directed a socio- economic development program on ten newly independent island-nations in the Eastern Caribbean.
+Jerry is the Founding Director for the Center for Social Impact Learning (CSIL) at the Middlebury Institute of International Studies, which was launched in 2014.
+Prior to CSIL, he served as the founding director for the Global Center for Social Entrepreneurship at the University of the Pacific and was previously CEO of the Katalysis Partnership, a microfinance organization providing training, technical assistance and credit to microfinance institutions in Central America.
+Prior to Katalysis, Jerry was the regional field director for International Voluntary Services, based on the island of Antigua, where he directed a socioeconomic development program on ten newly independent island-nations in the Eastern Caribbean.
 His work in grassroots economic development started in Appalachia (West Virginia coal mining region) where he worked for 10 years to develop and direct the first rural Economic Development Corporation in the U.S. to finance community-based business enterprises in a chronically depressed region of the U.S.